 Here’s a look at how enrollment has changed over the years in South Carolina’s exchange:

+In South Carolina, insurers add the cost of cost-sharing reductions (CSR) to silver plan premiums.
 Adding the cost of CSR to on-exchange silver plans while also making off-exchange silver plans available without the cost of CSR added to the premiums is the approach that protects the greatest number of consumers: people who get premium subsidies receive larger subsidies than usual, and people who don’t get premium subsidies have multiple options for plans that don’t have the cost of CSR added to their premiums.